tonycoco/pusherable/README.md

 ## Installation

+Install and configure Pusher to work on your application by following the [pusher gem's instructions](https://github.com/pusher/pusher-gem).

-Add this line to your application's Gemfile:
+Then, add this line to your application's Gemfile:

     gem 'pusherable'